grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/10 Protocols/03 SSL-TLS/Online Certificate Status Protocol -OCSP-.md

 ---
-title: "Online Certificate Status Protocol (OCSP)"
+title: 'Online Certificate Status Protocol (OCSP)'
-excerpt: ""
+excerpt: ''
 ---

 ## What is OCSP?